-CHICAGO - Attorney General Kwame Raoul today announced that teams of assistant attorneys general and investigators from his office will be monitoring elections throughout Illinois on Tuesday, Nov.
-3, to ensure that voters' rights are protected and polling places are accessible.
+CHICAGO - Attorney General Kwame Raoul today announced that more than 160 teams of assistant attorneys general and investigators from his office will be monitoring the primary election throughout Illinois on Tuesday, June 28, to ensure that voters' rights are protected and polling places are accessible.

-Raoul is also encouraging voters to be aware that polling places, particularly those located at nursing homes or senior centers, are subject to change due to concerns related to the COVID-19 outbreak.
+Raoul is also encouraging voters to be aware that polling places, particularly those located at nursing homes or senior centers, are subject to change due to concerns related to the ongoing COVID-19 pandemic.
 Voters should confirm their polling places with their local election authorities or the Illinois State Board of Elections.